think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 16th
 > I didn't do many things today, but the time was drawing on.
 The pain of rejection by Qiu shuxin has mitigated much more.
 I hope I can harness my emotion soon.

+### 17th
+> Qiu shuxin's attitude to me is much better than last week, and she asked me to cook egg rice for her.
+I don't know what she means and should I cook it for her?